Ushi-oni: As atmospheric ghost lights

 In an essay titled Isetsu Machimachi (異説まちまち) by Wada Masamichi, a warrior of the Sekiyado Domain, there are statements about ushi-oni as atmospheric ghost lights.
 According to this essay, in Izumo Province (now the northern parts of Shimane Prefecture), at a damp time of continual rain, if one goes to a place where there appears to be a bridge across a mountain stream where some white lights would fly about and stick to the body and not come off, one would say "I have encountered ushi-oni," and it is said to disappear by warming oneself at a hearth.
 This is thought to be similar to the atmospheric ghost light called minobi in Niigata Prefecture and Shiga Prefecture.

-Also, in legends of Inaba Province (now the eastern part of Tottori Prefecture), on snowy evenings, countless small firefly-like lights would collect on one's mino, and if one tries to shake them off, they'd fall to the floor and then whirl up again and stick on, and it is said that eventually, the mino and umbrella would all be covered with a green light.
+In legends of Inaba Province (now the eastern part of Tottori Prefecture), on snowy evenings, countless small firefly-like lights would collect on one's mino, and if one tries to shake them off, they would fall to the floor and then whirl up again and stick on.
+It is said that eventually, the mino and umbrella would all be covered with a green light.